 Reduction/mitigation of acrylamide in foods can be approached through (a) removing reactants (fructose, glucose, asparagine) before the heating process, (b) disrupting the reaction (addition of amino acids, food grade acids, changing reaction conditions) and (c) removing acrylamide after its formation during heat processing.
 The latter approach has not proved to be viable.

-At this time, no country has established regulations setting limits on the amount of acrylamide allowed in the diet or in specific food products.
-Germany is the only nation, so far, that has adopted a formal scheme as a goal/recommendation concerning acrylamide limits in foods.
+Prior to this, Germany has been the only nation that has adopted a formal scheme as a goal/recommendation concerning acrylamide limits in foods.
 This system, known as the German Minimization Concept, does not have regulatory status but is a voluntary system of collaboration between the government and the food industry.
 Foods are classified into certain food groups.
 Data concerning the amount of acrylamide in a food product are collected from official surveillance laboratories of the federal states and the Federal Institute of Risk Assessment.
 The products which constitute the top 10% of acrylamide content in each food group are identified.
 The lowest value among that 10% is the ʻsignal valueʼ for the group.
 This is the goal for reduction of acrylamide content of the products in that 10%.
 Data on acrylamide content for that category is collected annually and the listing again prepared.
 If the signal value is greater than 1,000 μg/kg, it will then automatically remain at that value (i.e., 1,000 μg/kg).
 The Signal Value is then recalculated (annually).
 It can only be decreased, not increased.
 This practice has been in progress since the first values were set in late 2002.
 At that time, a decision was made that all food products with an acrylamide content of 1,000 μg/kg or greater should, in principle, be included in the reduction efforts.
 Some successes have resulted, but a number of the products have not been successful in meeting the signal value.
 The Signal Value for breakfast cereals, bakery wares, specialty biscuits, French fries (prepared), potato patties, and roasted coffee beans have been reduced from 2002 values to those listed for the Seventh calculation (2008).
 No progress has been made in lowering the Signal Value of 1000 for potato crisps or gingerbread.
 The system has been modified to include an ʻobserved value.ʼ This is calculated basically in the same way as the signal value, but without the condition that it must not be increased and must not exceed 1,000 μg/kg.
-In several cases, the observed value within a food category remained above the signal value in the 2008 listing.
-Germany is the only nation currently using this system, although some others have discussed it and not proceeded further.
+In several cases, the observed value within a food category remained above the signal value in the 2008 listing..

 As a result of recent evaluations of acrylamide as an industrial chemical, some recommendations have been made that can impact concerns about acrylamide in foods.
 The evaluations were part of a process being undertaken, particularly in the EU, Canada and the USA to review a much larger listing of chemicals that are used commercially.